KumarYash07/KumarYash07/README.md

 - 👋 Hi, I’m Yash Kumar
-- 👀 I’m student of Computer science and engineering
+- 👀 I’m student of Btech Computer science and engineering
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yashkumar0655@gmail.com